consensusRealityIO/RSBP/README.md

 Parameters include:

-currency - The three character currency code. i.e. BTC, USD, IDR
+currency - The three character currency code. i.e. BTC, USD, IDR, ZAR

 amount - The amount in fiat currency to be converted to BTC